noiseprotocol/noise_spec/noise.md

 The Noise framework supports handshakes where each party has a long-term **static key pair** and/or an **ephemeral key pair**.
 The handshake is described by **patterns**.
-A **message pattern** is a sequence of **tokens** than specifies the DH public keys that comprise a handshake message, and the DH operations that are performed when sending or receiving that message.
+A **message pattern** is a sequence of **tokens** that specifies the DH public keys that comprise a handshake message, and the DH operations that are performed when sending or receiving that message.
 A **handshake pattern** specifies the sequence of message patterns that comprise a handshake.